St Mary's School Ascot

 St Mary's School Ascot is a Roman Catholic independent day and boarding school for girls in Ascot, Berkshire, England.
 It is a member of the Girls' Schools Association.
 It was named 2015 "Public School of the Year" at the annual Tatler Schools Awards.
 It was ranked No. 1 in the U.K. by The Daily Telegraph in the 2018 GCSEs.

 History

 St Mary's School was founded by the Institute of the Blessed Virgin Mary (IBVM).
 The school chapel was built in 1885 and funded by Cecilia Marshall, and the First Mass was celebrated there on 2 July 1896.
 The Chapel is dedicated to Our Lady of Humility and St Cecilia.
 It was consecrated by Bishop John Baptist Cahill in 1906.

 Since 1984, it has been run by the St Mary's School Ascot Trust.
 In 1998 the school had its first lay Headmistress, Mrs Mary Breen.
-Only one liturgical staff member remains, Father Dermot, the school's chaplain.